Nurnaningsih: Biography

 Nurnaningsih was born on 5 December 1925, at Darmo Hospital in Surabaya, Indonesia, to Raden Nganten Soekini Martindjung and Raden Kadjat Kartodarmodjo.
 She was the second child from the eighth children, her brothers were Hernoko, Daryono and Prawito.
 While her sisters were Nurpeni, Nurkeni, Nureti, and Nurbarti.
 Her father was the descendant of Sultan Agung of Mataram, while her mother was the descendant of Prabu Brawijaya V. Nurnaningsih dropped out of school in the first year of senior high school.
 She migrated to Jakarta at the age of 25 and residing in a hut near Ciliwung River.

 Nurnaningsih made her feature film debut in 1953 with Usmar Ismail's Krisis (Crisis) as leading lady Ros but only got paid for Rp.
 180. The comedy was the most successful film since Terang Boelan in 1937.
-In D. Djajakusuma's 1954 film Harimau Tjampa (Tiger from Tjampa) she appeared half nude aka lingerie model, making her the first native Indonesian actress in such a role.
+In D. Djajakusuma's 1954 film Harimau Tjampa (Tiger from Tjampa) she appeared half-nude, making her the first native Indonesian actress in such a role.
 This occurred during a period of contention between artists and the censorship board.
 She later told the press: "I am not ruining art.
 I'm breaking away the old views of art that are still held in Indonesia."
 (Note: Original: "Saya tidak akan memerosotkan kesenian, melainkan hendak melenyapkan pandangan-pandangan kolot yang masih terdapat dalam kesenian Indonesia.")
 She released another film, Klenting Kuning, later that year.